selfrefactor/rambda/README.md

 - Ramda's **clamp** work with strings, while Rambda's method work only with numbers.

+- Ramda's **intersection** result may differ from Rambda's counterpart in ordering.

 - Error handling, when wrong inputs are provided, may not be the same.
 This difference will be better documented once all brute force tests are completed.

 - Typescript definitions between `rambda` and `@types/ramda` may vary.